dlartigu/Doom-Nukem-42/README.md

 ## **Get Started**

-Easy to compile, just 'make && ./doom-nukem' on Mac, and on Linux 'sudo make && ./doom-nukem'!
+Easy to compile and run!

 ```
 Mac: